fluentassertions/fluentassertions.analyzers/docs/Nunit4Analyzer.md

   Expected: <empty>
   But was:  < 1, 2, 3 >
  */
+Assert.That(collection, Has.Count.EqualTo(0)); /* fail message:   Assert.That(collection, Has.Count.EqualTo(0))
+  Expected: property Count equal to 0
+  But was:  3
+ */
+Assert.That(collection, Has.Count.Zero); /* fail message:   Assert.That(collection, Has.Count.Zero)
+  Expected: property Count equal to 0
+  But was:  3
+ */
 CollectionAssert.IsEmpty(collection); /* fail message:   Assert.That(collection, new EmptyCollectionConstraint())
   Expected: <empty>
   But was:  < 1, 2, 3 >